apache/spark/docs/sql-programming-guide.md

   - Since Spark 2.3, the queries from raw JSON/CSV files are disallowed when the referenced columns only include the internal corrupt record column (named `_corrupt_record` by default).
 For example, `spark.read.schema(schema).json(file).filter($"_corrupt_record".isNotNull).count()` and `spark.read.schema(schema).json(file).select("_corrupt_record").show()`.
 Instead, you can cache or save the parsed results and then send the same query.
 For example, `val df = spark.read.schema(schema).json(file).cache()` and then `df.filter($"_corrupt_record".isNotNull).count()`.
   - The `percentile_approx` function previously accepted numeric type input and output double type results.
 Now it supports date type, timestamp type and numeric types as input types.
 The result type is also changed to be the same as the input type, which is more reasonable for percentiles.
+  - In PySpark, now we need Pandas 0.19.2 or upper if you want to use Pandas related functionalities, such as `toPandas`, `createDataFrame` from Pandas DataFrame, etc.
+  - In PySpark, the behavior of timestamp values for Pandas related functionalities was changed to respect session timezone.
+If you want to use the old behavior, you need to set a configuration `spark.sql.execution.pandas.respectSessionTimeZone` to `False`.
+See [SPARK-22395](https://issues.apache.org/jira/browse/SPARK-22395) for details.

 ## Upgrading From Spark SQL 2.1 to 2.2